 Airspace Lounges in New York (JFK), Cleveland (CLE), San Diego (SAN) and the Baltimore-Washington International (BWI).
 The American Express Platinum provides you and two guests complimentary access to some of these exclusive sanctuaries.
 Bringing more than two guests?
 You’ll have to pay a fee, which varies by location.

 Centurion Lounges, currently at Las Vegas (LAS), Dallas/Fort-Worth (DFW), Houston Intercontinental (IAH), San Francisco (SFO), LaGuardia (LGA), Miami (MIA) and Seattle-Tacoma (SEA), these are the first of several American Express airport lounges that will open in major U.S. cities.
 A lounge in Houston’s George Bush Intercontinental Airport (IAH) is due to open in 2016.
-Cardmembers may bring in immediate family (spouse or domestic partner and children under 18) or up to two guests for no extra cost.
+Cardmembers may bring in up to two guests for no extra cost.

 Though the annual fee for the American Express Platinum card is $450, an individual Delta Sky Club membership alone would be the same price.
 And, with this card, you have access to several other lounges, too.

 Receive a companion ticket when you buy a qualifying business-class or first-class ticket for an international flight.
 Book through American Express Travel Services to take advantage of this “International Airline Program” benefit.
 On the second ticket (the companion ticket) you will only have to pay out of pocket for any applicable taxes, fees and surcharges (as is customary with companion ticket offers).